 When it comes to design color is what ties everything together.
 You could use the nicest images, icons, and fonts but if the color pattern is off the design won’t work.
 Instead of trying to match the color by eye or figuring out complementary colors with a color wheel use a free tool like ColorDesigner.
 You can browse beautiful color sets by selecting a core color or entering your own hex code.
-Once you find a color scheme you like you simply copy the color codes and start using across all of your brand assets.
+Once you find a color scheme you like you simply copy the color codes and start using it across all of your brand assets.

 Canva is a popular graphic design solution that allows you to design anything from flyers to invitations and business cards.
 They offer a large database of professional templates for each category that you can easily customize with their editor.
 To get started simply sign up, choose your category, and then pick a template.
 Their editor is very intuitive and comes built-in with images, icons, and illustrations.
-Some of those items are marked as premium and come with a small fee but the majority is free.
-Once you are happy with your design you can download and start using instantly.
+Some of those items are marked as premium and come with a small fee but the majority are free.
+Once you are happy with your design you can download and start using it instantly.

 The point of graphic design and branding isn’t just to create something visually appealing.
 It should resonate with your target audience and help you sell your product, service, or cause.
 Don’t settle for a plain pitch deck template that has been used a thousand times in other presentations.
 Spark is a presentation maker that lets you come up with beautiful slides in just a few minutes.
-Spark is the web-based DIY design solution created by Adobe.
+Express is the web-based DIY design solution created by Adobe.